Fighting games are hard. The vast number of moves, combos, counters, cancels,anti-airs, you name it, means they can get pretty complex.

-This final stage is only really effective if the first two stages are mastered.
+This final stage is only effective if the first two stages are mastered.

 So you then might ask, how do I get better at my neutral game?

 Again, it comes down to investing the time and playing the game.
-This doesn’t have to be a massive amount of time, even 20 mins a day will do.
-But, like with anything, the more you play the better you will become.
+This doesn’t have to be a massive amount of time; even 20 mins daily will do.
+But, like with anything, the more you play, the better you will become.

-The more you play, the more you’ll be able to react and your muscle memory will get better.
+The more you play, the more you’ll be able to react, and your muscle memory will improve.
 An arcade stick helps greatly in this respect.

 Once this stage is reached, you’ll truly be a force to be reckoned with.

 One final tip, which is very useful if you can put the time in, is to watch and follow players that are better than you.